HACCP System

 6. Establish Record Keeping Procedures

-Record keeping is very important in HACCP, since it could be used as a reference point to compare the result derived from the organization HACCP system with statutory requirements and regulations.
+Record keeping is very important in HACCP since it could be used as a reference point to compare the results derived from the organization’s HACCP system with statutory requirements and regulations.

 7. Establish Verification Procedures

-Validation and re-validation is necessary to ensure that the HACCP plan is still in a workable state.
+Validation and re-validation are necessary to ensure that the HACCP plan is still in a workable state.

 READ: HACCP Temperature Monitoring System